chenyichen0420/CBCOJ/README.md

 2. Low hardware requirements
 3. High access efficiency

 You can imaging that there's a lot more benefits other than the above advantages.
-So it's ULTRA suitable if you want to run a personal/local OJ with even no cost!
+So it's ULTRA suitable if you want to run a personal/local OJ with nearly zero cost!